MohawkTSDB/mohawk/README.md

 2016/12/01 14:23:48 Start server, listen on https://0.0.0.0:8443
 ```

+#### Syndication and hierarchical server setup

+It is easy to scrape data from one server to another, creating a hierarchy of servers
+with a central server collecting specific data from the peripheral servers.

+The [syndication.sh](/examples/syndication.sh) script is an example of a script that scrape
+data from one server to another.
+Scraping scripts can be simple or complicated as needed.

 ## Examples

 For more in-depth usage information look at the [example](/examples) directory.